Story 2025:

 Who can participate?
 Everyone of course.
 To immediately give this Challenge wings, we will first collaborate with a number of academies, schools and universities in the Netherlands.
 Writing plays a primary role in these institutions.
 The students of these institutions are challenged to write inspiring, meaningful and hopeful stories for the 21st century.
 These can be inspiring philosophies, meaningful views or hopeful personal stories.

 We expect that short stories of about 2000 to 4000 words will be an excellent format for this.
-But other forms, such as screenplays, sonnets, poems and graphic novels, are also more than welcome.
+But other forms, such as screenplays, sonnets, poems, animated stories and/or graphic novels (maximum of 10 pages), are also more than welcome.
 It is important that these stories have the potential to inspire thousands of young adults, provide meaning and exude hope.
 No small feat.

 The stories are judged.
 There are two juries; a professional jury consisting of a number of well-known writers, poets and professionals from the mental health field.
 The other jury consists of a number of young adults and experts.
 A number of these experts are affiliated with MIND.
 MIND is the largest umbrella patient organisation in the Netherlands.